hesamedn/hesamedn.github.io/_pages/cv.md

 * Simulation of the Ising model using the Metropolis algorithm.
 * Simulation 1D diffusion equation.
 * The Hodgkin–Huxley model.
-* Study of the national economy with Nonlinear Dynamical models.
+* Study of a simple national economy model with Nonlinear Dynamical method.
 * Monte carlo method study of the percolation in two-dimensional.

 **Bachelor Projects**: